Thirty Years On

 2022 - The Learned Kindred of Currie is the subject of a podcast produced by the NY Genealogical and Biographical Society.

 - The Kindred commissions and broadcasts a new harp composition, “Steadfast” to mark HM The Queen’s Platinum Jubilee.
-Similarly, Kindred piper Stuart Currie of Dumfries, Scotland performs and releases, "Diu Regnare" - A Piping Tribute to Her Majesty The Queen.
+Similarly, Kindred piper Stuart Currie of Dumfries, Scotland performs and releases, "Diu Regnare" - A Piping Tribute to Her Majesty The Queen composed by Stuart Liddell.

 - Commander Robert Currie is awarded the US National Tartan Day Award in recognition of 30 years service to the Scottish Diaspora.

-- The Kindred becomes and inaugural supporter/member of the Lord Lyon Society.
+- The Kindred becomes the inaugural American supporter/member of the Lord Lyon Society.

 - The Learned Kindred of Currie establishes an Instagram account as another means of connecting the worldwide family.